Omar-Zantot/currency-conversion-app-v1.0/README.md

 # Currency Conversion App 💱💹

 Welcome to the Currency Conversion App!
-This application is built with Angular and provides functionalities for live exchange rates, currency conversion, and comparison of conversion rates between different currencies.
+This interactive application, built with Angular, offers a wide range of functionalities for live exchange rates, currency conversion, and comparison of conversion rates between different currencies.

 ## Table of Contents